intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-resnet34/README.md

 8. The log file is saved to the value of `--output-dir`.

-Below is a sample log file tail when running benchmarking:
+Below is a sample log file tail when running for performance:

 ```
 Batchsize: 1